wso2-attic/asgardeo-auth-python-sdk/README.md

 ## Getting Started

-Python Authentication SDK is architectured in a way that any python framework could be integrated with the Core SDK.
-Currently the SDK itself supports Flask framework. you can find the documentation [here](samples/flask/Readme.md).
+Python Authentication SDK is architectured in a way that any python framework could be integrated with the Core SDK .
+Currently the SDK itself supports Flask framework. you can find the documentation [here](https://github.com/asgardeo/asgardeo-auth-python-sdk/tree/main/samples/flask/Readme.md).

 Still you can implement your own way of implementation using the APIs provided by the core.